Cognac vs Whiskey: 4 Differences To Help You Choose The Best

 - Production area

-- Cognac is a special brandy that originated from the town of Cognac in France.
+- Cognac is a special brandy from the town of Cognac in France (not far from Bordeaux, and an easy add on to our Bordeaux Wine Tours).
 It comes from a unique blend of grapes: Ugni Blanc, Colombard Varietals, and Folle Blanche.
 Much like Champagne, Cognac is made only in authorized regions of France.

 - Once the brandy is ready, it distills in copper pot stills twice and then aged in oak barrels for two years.